Skip to content

 Max Retries

 The default max_retries is 3.
-When a job's attempt count reaches max_retries, retry_failed skips it.
+When a job's attempt count reaches max_retries, the queue stops retrying it and moves it to the dead-letter store.
+Set the limit when you create the queue.

 ruby